 A Licensed Mental Health Counselor provides professional therapy to individuals, couples, and groups to address mental health challenges such as anxiety, depression, trauma, and stress.
 In California, they use evidence-based approaches to help clients improve emotional well-being and cope with life’s challenges.

-- How is an LMHC different from an LCSW or Licensed Therapist?
+- How is an LMHC different from an LCSW or a licensed therapist?

 An LMHC typically holds a master’s degree in counseling and focuses on therapeutic techniques for mental health issues.
 An LCSW (Licensed Clinical Social Worker) has specialized training in both therapy and connecting clients to community resources.
 A licensed therapist is a broader term that can include LMHCs, LCSWs, and psychologists. - How much does it cost to see a Licensed Mental Health Counselor in California?